estherannorzie/meal-planner-back-end/README.md

 </p>

 ## Description
-Meal Planner iOS is a capstone project created during Ada Developers Academy, cohort 17.
-Users can create a meal plan for the current day or for a future day.
+A text-based, meal planner web server that allows users to create meal plans for the current day or a future day.
 Development has come to a halt.

 ## Features
 - Create an account